donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/arnold.jpg" alt="Arnold" width="200px"/>

+I love Arnol'd, read his books.

 ### Partial Differential Equations

-While we have seen ordinary differential equations in the first part, partial differential equations are another ball game entirely.
-For most of them, we have no idea how to solve them directly and we need either weak solutions or numerical methods.
-This is a subject I do not know very well so I cannot recommend a lot of different books, but I like this one:
+While we have seen ordinary differential equations in the first part, studying partial differential equations is a whole new ball game entirely.
+For a very large portion of them, we have no idea how to solve them directly (or we can't) and we need either weak solutions or numerical methods.
+This is a subject I do not know very well so I cannot recommend a lot of different books, but I liked reading a bit of this one:

 **[Partial Differential Equations](https://www.amazon.com/Partial-Differential-Equations-Graduate-Mathematics/dp/1470469421/)**, *Lawrence C. Evans*